Shared Ground Loop Arrays

 A landmark luxury housing development comprising forty apartments and houses currently under construction amongst the famous dunes of Perranporth beach in Cornwall is using pioneering architecture and sustainable development to breathe new life into a former derelict hotel site.
 Follow the blog View the infographic Watch the video “The Dunes”, set for completion in June…

-The summer of 2018 ranks as one of the hottest on record.
+Recent Summers have ranked some of the hottest on record.
 We are not complaining, it’s been lovely, but overheating is certainly an issue that needs to be faced when looking at the design of multiple occupancy buildings.